FlorianBr/tabletmodeswitch/README.md

-# tabletmodeswitch
+# Tablet mode switcher

-Daemon to automatically switch between tablet and desktop mode
+Daemon to automatically switch between tablet and desktop mode.
+Written for a Lenovo X1 Yoga